Calvin Bassey

-Bassey is a product of Leicester City's youth system but didn't make a senior appearance for the club before joining Rangers on a free transfer in July 2020.
+Bassey was a product of Leicester City's youth system but did not make a senior appearance for the club before joining Rangers on a free transfer in July 2020.
 He made 65 appearances over two seasons for Rangers and won the Scottish Premiership and the Scottish Cup.
 In July 2022, he signed for Dutch club Ajax, with Rangers receiving the highest transfer fee in their history.

-Bassey was born in Italy but has represented Nigeria at international level since making his debut in a 2022 FIFA World Cup qualification game against Ghana in March 2022.
+The following July, he signed for English club Fulham.

 Club career

 Leicester City

 Bassey joined Leicester City at the age of 15 after a successful trial and progressed through the club's youth ranks, with regular appearances for the clubs' under-18 and under-23 sides.

 Rangers

-On 6 June 2020, Bassey signed a pre-contract with Rangers, with him due to officially join the club with the opening of the summer transfer window in July.
+On 6 June 2020, Bassey signed a pre-contract with Rangers, officially joining the club with the opening of the summer transfer window in July.
 On 9 August 2020, he made his professional debut for Rangers in a Scottish Premiership match versus St Mirren as a substitute in a 3–0 win.

+He scored his first and only goal for the club in a 4–0 win against Falkirk in the Scottish League Cup.

 Bassey was a key figure for Rangers during their run to the 2022 UEFA Europa League Final, which they lost on penalties to Eintracht Frankfurt.